How to get a flight upgrade

 Got a problem?
 Tell them, you may be moved

-If there's a genuine problem with your seat/seatbelt/seating companion, then get up and discreetly speak to the nearest steward about it.
+If there's a genuine problem with your seat/seatbelt/seating companion, get up and discreetly speak to the nearest steward about it.
 If there's no spare space in your current area, they may move you up a class.

 If you've an impressive title, use it